jhvozdovich/portfolio/README.md

 ### Description

 _The purpose of this webpage is to demonstrate the use of HTML and CSS with Bootstrap formatting.
-Git and GitHub are also employed for version tracking and sharing._
+Git and GitHub are also employed for version tracking and repository sharing._

 ### Instructions for use:

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
-3. Right click and open a live server of the webpage.
+3. Open a live server of the webpage.

 _Alternatively_
 * After downloading the file preview the webpage by right clicking and opening index.html in the browser of your choice.